seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Good uncle, take you in this barbarous Moor,
 This ravenous tiger, this accursed devil;
 Let him receive no sustenance, fetter him
-Till he be brought unto the empress’ face,
+Till he be brought unto the empress' face,
 For testimony of her foul proceedings:
 And see the ambush of our friends be strong;
 I fear the emperor means no good to us.